Indian Writer and Mom Priya Fonseca Answers -“How to Get my Child to Read?”

 If your child is into gadgets and is willing to try an e-reader for books, consider the option.
 Often popular series are best read on reading devices so that you don’t have to store them after your child has rapidly devoured each book in the series.
 Since most children who like to read all have the books, often you cannot even find others you can pass your copies to.

 Kids at school, on the bus and at the park talk.
-Sometimes they talk about the latest popular fiction.
+Sometimes they talk about the latest popular fiction and what they enjoy reading.
 Those who have no clue what is being spoken about often feel left out.
 Here’s an opportunity.
 Find out about the popular fiction series for kids, what’s in and let your child have a go at reading the first in the series.
 It’s likely your child will be hooked after the first one so be prepared to procure the rest of the series and have your child disappear into the books for several hours.
 You could also start with an audio book and then offer the rest of the series in the print form.

 Head out to the Comic Conventions that come to the cities every year.
 These are fun events with folks in costume, collector’s item comics on display and for sale and comic fans everywhere.